-The \emph{pure mapping class group} of $\Sigma$ is defined as the group of isotopy classes of orientation-preserving homeomorphisms of $\SpherePk$ that fix each puncture in $\mathcal{P}$ individually.
-We'll denote it by~$\PMod(\SpherePk)$.
-The pure mapping class group is finitely generated by a special kind of elements called \emph{Dehn twists}.
+\end{defn} \cm{This note is concerned with mapping class group dynamics on (relative) character varieties.} \begin{defn} \cm{The \emph{pure mapping class group} of $\Sigma$ is defined as the group of isotopy classes of orientation-preserving homeomorphisms of $\SpherePk$ that fix each puncture in $\mathcal{P}$ individually.
+We'll denote it by~$\PMod(\SpherePk)$.} \end{defn} The pure mapping class group is finitely generated by a special kind of elements called \emph{Dehn twists}.
 We'll describe a generating family of Dehn twists in Appendix~\ref{apx:generators-of-pmod}.
 For precise statements and more considerations on mapping class groups of surfaces, the reader is referred to Farb--Margalit's book~\cite{mcg-primer}.
-There is a natural morphism from $\PMod(\SpherePk)$ to the group $\Out(\pi_1(\SpherePk))$ of outer automorphisms of $\pi_1\SpherePk$.
-Since we are focusing on the pure mapping class group, the image of the morphism $\PMod(\SpherePk)\to \Out(\pi_1(\SpherePk))$ is actually contained inside the subgroup $\Out^\star(\pi_1(\SpherePk))$ of $\Out(\pi_1(\SpherePk))$ which consists of outer automorphisms of $\pi_1\Sigma$ that preserve conjugacy classes of peripheral loops around each puncture in $\mathcal{P}$.
-The Dehn--Nielsen--Baer Theorem says that the morphism $\PMod(\SpherePk)\to \Out^\star(\pi_1(\SpherePk))$ is an isomorphism, see~\cite[Theorem~8.8]{mcg-primer} for more details.
+There is a natural morphism from $\PMod(\SpherePk)$ to the group $\Out(\pi_1\SpherePk)$ of outer automorphisms of $\pi_1\SpherePk$.
+Since we are focusing on the pure mapping class group, the image of the morphism $\PMod(\SpherePk)\to \Out(\pi_1\SpherePk)$ is actually contained inside the subgroup $\Out^\star(\pi_1\SpherePk)$ of $\Out(\pi_1\SpherePk)$ which consists of outer automorphisms of $\pi_1\Sigma$ that preserve conjugacy classes of peripheral loops around each puncture in $\mathcal{P}$.
+The Dehn--Nielsen--Baer Theorem says that the morphism $\PMod(\SpherePk)\to \Out^\star(\pi_1\SpherePk)$ is an isomorphism, see~\cite[Theorem~8.8]{mcg-primer} for more details.

-Since $\PMod(\SpherePk)$ is isomorphic to $\Out^\star(\pi_1(\SpherePk))$, it acts by pre-composition on~$\Rep_\mathcal{C}(\Sigma, G)$.
+Since $\PMod(\SpherePk)$ is isomorphic to $\Out^\star(\pi_1\SpherePk)$, it acts by pre-composition on~$\Rep_\mathcal{C}(\Sigma, G)$.
 More precisely, if $[\rho]\in \Rep_\mathcal{C}(\Sigma, G)$ is the conjugacy class of the representation $\rho\colon\pi_1\Sigma\to G$ and $\tau\in \PMod(\SpherePk)$ is the equivalence class of an automorphism $\varphi\colon \pi_1\Sigma\to\pi_1\Sigma$, then $\tau.[\rho]$ is the conjugacy class of $\rho\circ \varphi^{-1}$.
 The peripheral structure is of course preserved by the action of $\PMod(\SpherePk)$.
 Most of the time, we'll refer to the action of $\PMod(\SpherePk)$ on $\Rep_\mathcal{C}(\Sigma, G)$ as the \emph{mapping class group action} and to its orbits as \emph{mapping class group orbits}, dropping the adjective ``pure'' for simplicity.